 Different agencies specialize in different things.
 Some agencies cast a lot of commercials, some work in television, and others focus on modeling.
 Highlight the agents that specialize in your chosen field(s).
 Also take note of the age range they represent to make sure you fit within their specifications.
-Click here to search the Call Sheet database of talent agencies.
+You can start by searching the Call Sheet database of talent agencies.

 If they are SAG-AFTRA franchised, this means that they comply with SAG-AFTRA guidelines, and you can contact the union with any inquiries.
 Also take note of any trade organizations they are a part of, such as the Association of Talent Agents (ATA) and the National Association of Talent Representatives (NATR).
 Members of such organizations may be licensed and regulated by state and local agencies, or have agreements with actor unions such as the Actors’ Equity Association.
 Research any affiliations with which you are unfamiliar.